Police Emergency

 • Descriptions of campus security, crime prevention, and alcohol/drug educational programs

-• Policies regarding the possession, use and sale of alcoholic beverages, and illegal drugs Information on campus sexual assault prevention programs and procedures to follow in the event of a sexual assault
+• Policies regarding the possession, use, and sale of alcoholic beverages, and illegal drugs Information on campus sexual assault prevention programs and procedures to follow in the event of a sexual assault

-• Procedures on missing student notification
+• Procedures for missing student notification

 • Where information concerning registered sex offenders may be obtained